mapping-mtl-cartographie/mapping-mtl-cartographie.github.io/README.md

 # Cartographier la crise
 # Mapping the Crisis

-### Un projet pour cartogrpahier la crise de logement à Montréal
+### Un projet pour cartographier la crise de logement à Montréal
 ### A project to map the housing crisis in Montréal

 Map code is available in the "Static" folder.